jiaqili0714/portfolio/mini-projects/interview/README.md

 ## Write-up

-Following your interview, you will write-up a 500-750 word memo describing and interpreting what was discussed throughout the conversation.
+Following your interview, you will write-up a 500-750 word memo in `interview-writeup.Rmd` describing and interpreting what was discussed throughout the conversation.
 Your write-up should have introductory and concluding paragraphs that clearly indicate the central point you are making in the write-up and that point should be carried through all of the examples and arguments presented in the write-up.

 ## Criteria for completion